superseriousbusiness/gotosocial/docs/installation_guide/nginx.md

 ```

 After you do, it should have automatically edited your configuration file to enable https.
-Just reload it one last time and after that you should be good to go!
+Reload it one last time and after that you should be good to go!

 ```bash
 sudo systemctl restart nginx